-It is truly the worst time to be leaving school.
-For one, any plan of having a Booksmart-inspired summer party before leaving for university is shot, and so are the freshers week parties.
-For university graduates, the post-grad summer of soul-searching will happen from wherever they call home — no international travel or melancholic summer parties.
-And then there’s the tug and pull of whether or not university campuses will open up, and if those that don’t will plan to reduce tuition or reimburse students for room and board.
+It is truly the worst time to graduate.
+For one, any plan of having a Booksmart-inspired summer bash before leaving for college is shot, and so are the freshman year parties.
+For college graduates, the post-grad summer of soul-searching will happen from wherever they call home — no international travel or melancholic summer parties.
+And then there’s the tug and pull of whether or not campuses will open up, and if those that don’t will plan to reduce tuition or reimburse students for room and board.
 For those that have chosen to re-open, things are already off to a chaotic start.

 Gen Z consulting (or youth culture consulting or generational consulting) isn’t new, but some may think it's just a trendy e-boy or e-girl hired to make brands look and feel younger simply by sharing their cool teen air and telling them about TikTok.
 But Maddie Bregman, the 21-year-old founder of a female-leaning Gen Z consulting agency, GirlZ, says it’s not like that at all.
 She tells Refinery29, “It’s a lot of hard work and, for me, it’s been a lot of hours of sending emails and following up with people and being persistent and patient and I think that the work itself is definitely fun but by no means is it this glamorous thing.”